 Responsibilities of a cat owner

-As a pet owner you have a legal responsibility to register and microchip your cat, provide adequate housing and ensure that your cat is not a nuisance to the community.
+As a pet owner you have a legal responsibility to microchip your cat if it is born after April 10, 2009, and provide adequate housing and ensure that your cat is not a nuisance to the community.

 Approval is required for the keeping of three cats over the age of 12 weeks on any premises.